swells/deployr-release-conventions/README.md

 ## Marking Release

+Once the master branch has been [tagged](#tagging) with the appropriate [release points](#semantic-versioning), we can begin to prepair that tag for a release.
 Marking the tagged historical version as a _release_ is done from Github using their [Releases](https://github.com/blog/1547-release-your-software) workflow.

+In Github:

+1. Click the _releases_ link at the top of the repository
+2. Click the _Create a new release_ button
+3. Choose the _Tag version_ from the drop-down list (or input feild if this is the first release)
+4. Give the release a title. _Release titles_ should adhear to the [release title conventions](#title-conventions)
+5. Add release notes. _Release notes_ should adhear to the [release notes conventions](#notes-conventions)